 Despite what some marketers say, there is no battery technology that is the best choice for all applications.
 Even within the lead-acid product lineup, there are different performance types (UPS, general purpose, telecom), different plate designs (pasted plate, tubular), and different alloys (lead calcium, lead selenium, lead tin, etc.).
 Nickel-cadmium technology has similar differentiating factors.
 Now we are seeing the emergence of new technologies, such as advanced lead-acid, lithium-ion, sodium-beta, and a host of others.
 The task of battery selection just got a whole lot more complex, so this panel will provide clarity on the process, and whether an advanced technology makes sense for your application.

-Panel 4: Battcon Technical Committee Wrap-Up Panel.
-(60 minutes)
+Panel 4: Battcon Technical Committee Wrap-Up Panel

 Curtis Ashton, Bill Cantor, Tom Carpenter, Jim McDowall, Mike Nispel, Mark Sherwood, Rick Tressler, Kurt Uhlir, Lesley Varga

-Bring in your boxed lunch and participate in the wrap-up panel session, which is comprised of individuals from across the battery industry who will attempt to answer any outstanding questions from previous presentations and panels and discuss industry issues in general.
+Bring in your boxed lunch and participate in a wrap-up panel session, which is comprised of individuals from across the battery industry who will attempt to answer any outstanding questions from previous presentations and panels and discuss industry issues in general.
 The session will be audience driven; all questions are welcomed.

 Workshops for 2017 are as follows.